zama-ai/fhevm-react-template/README.md

-# FHEVM React Template
+# Universal FHEVM SDK - Cloak SDK

-A minimal React frontend template for building FHEVM-enabled decentralized applications (dApps).
-This template provides a simple development interface for interacting with FHEVM smart contracts, specifically the `FHECounter.sol` contract.
+A comprehensive, framework-agnostic FHEVM SDK built on Zama's official template.
+This repository provides a complete toolkit for building confidential dApps across multiple frameworks including React, Vue, Node.js, and Next.js.

 ## 🚀 What is FHEVM?

 FHEVM (Fully Homomorphic Encryption Virtual Machine) enables computation on encrypted data directly on Ethereum.
-This template demonstrates how to build dApps that can perform computations while keeping data private.
+This SDK provides a universal interface for building dApps that can perform computations while keeping data private.

 ## ✨ Features

-- **🔐 FHEVM Integration**: Built-in support for fully homomorphic encryption
+- **🔐 Universal FHEVM SDK**: Framework-agnostic core SDK that works with any frontend
-- **⚛️ React + Next.js**: Modern, performant frontend framework
+- **⚛️ React Integration**: Complete React hooks and components for FHEVM
+- **🛠️ CLI Tools**: Command-line interface for contract management
+- **🌐 Multi-Framework Support**: Works with React, Vue, Node.js, and Next.js
-- **🎨 Tailwind CSS**: Utility-first styling for rapid UI development
+- **🎨 Multiple Examples**: Complete demos for different frameworks
-- **🔗 RainbowKit**: Seamless wallet connection and management
+- **🔗 RainbowKit Integration**: Seamless wallet connection and management
 - **🌐 Multi-Network Support**: Works on both Sepolia testnet and local Hardhat node
-- **📦 Monorepo Structure**: Organized packages for SDK, contracts, and frontend
+- **📦 Monorepo Structure**: Organized packages for SDK, contracts, and examples

-## 📋 Prerequinextjss
+## 📋 Prerequisites

 Before you begin, ensure you have:

-- **Node.js** (v18 or higher)
+- **Node.js** (v20 or higher)
 - **pnpm** package manager
 - **MetaMask** browser extension
 - **Git** for cloning the repository